 Of course, a cashless society requires the technological infrastructure to support it, but with technological costs continually declining, and with the increasing ubiquity of smart phones, the necessary technology is either in place or available.
 The development of mobile payment platforms, such as Apple Pay and Google Wallet, and apps such as PayPal and Venmo are now paving the way for the cashless future.

 Inflation results when the supply of money increases faster than the economy expands, which results in higher prices.
 Sometimes, governments increase the money supply as an easy way to solve fiscal problems, but too much inflation can destroy the value of money.
 Inflation does the most damage to money as a store of value, since its value continually declines as more money is created.
-Rather than keeping it, people spend it as fast as possible before it loses value, which, in turn, causes prices to rise even more.
+Rather than keeping an inflating currency, people spend it as fast as possible before it loses value, which, in turn, causes prices to rise even more.

 Inflation also limits money as a unit of account because prices are continually increasing so it is difficult to compare prices that are constantly changing.